pfitsplus/pfitsplus.github.io/_team/nmsu-02-sengupta-debanjan.md

     text: "<ul>
     <li> <a href='/research/planet-formation/#planetesimal-formation'>Planetesimal formation</a>"
 ---
-Debanjan Sengupta is a Research Scientist at New Mexico State University
+Debanjan Sengupta is a Research Scientist at New Mexico State University.

 ## Timeline